This is surgery to remove the larynx, more commonly known as the voice box. In some cases, a partial laryngectomy may be possible.

 Laryngectomy is usually done to treat cancer of the larynx.
 This surgery may also be done to treat severe damage of the larynx due to

-Problems from the procedure are rare, but all procedures have some risk.
+Problems from the procedure are common.
 Your doctor will review potential problems, like: InfectionBreathing difficultiesExcessive swelling or bleedingOpening of the incision or poor wound healing Injury to the trachea, also known as the windpipe, or esophagusBlood clotsAnesthesia-related problemsSaliva leaking out to the skinInability to speak or aphoniaCancer occurs again

 Some factors that may increase the risk of complications include: Pre-existing medical conditionIncreased ageObesitySmokingPrevious surgical procedure to the larynx